shy2net/nodejs-angular-starter/README.md

 In order to configure the database connection string, please review the `Environment configurations` part of this readme.

-### Logging with Winston
+### Logging using Ts.LogDebug

-This template comes ready with [winston logger](https://www.npmjs.com/package/winston).
+This template comes ready with [Ts.LogDebug](https://typedproject.github.io/ts-log-debug/#/).
 By default it will save all of the error logs into the `logs` directory.
 In order to edit the logging configurations you must open the `src/logger.ts` file and edit the default export:

+> TODO: Add correct info
 ```typescript
 export default winston.createLogger({
   level: 'info',